China drops mention of GDP goal as parliament opens, virus slams economy

 The tax and fee burden shouldered by companies will be cut by 2.5 trillion yuan this year, Li said.

-(Reporting by Kevin Yao, Judy Hua, Stella Qiu, Yawen Chen, Cheng Leng, Lusha Zhang, Colin Qian, Roxanne Liu, Huizhong Wu, Gabriel Crossley, Yew Lun Tian, Se Young Lee, Tony Munroe, and Ryan Woo; Editing by Shri Navaratnam and William Mallard)
+(Reporting by Kevin Yao, Judy Hua, Stella Qiu, Yawen Chen, Cheng Leng, Lusha Zhang, Colin Qian, Roxanne Liu, Huizhong Wu, Gabriel Crossley, Yew Lun Tian, Se Young Lee, Tony Munroe, and Ryan Woo; Editing by Shri Navaratnam and William Mallard/Emelia Sithole-Matarise)